nylander/get_fasta_info/README.md

 Note that we use process substitution (`<()`) to allow the output from `pigz` to be used as input to the program.
-This will also mean that the name of the device ("63" in the example below) is printed in the output, and not the original file name.
+This will also mean that the name of the file descriptor ("63" in the example below) is printed in the output, and not the original file name.
 Time saved is dependent on the system.

     $ TIMEFORMAT=%0lR && time get_fasta_info file.fas.gz
     Nseqs	Min.len	Max.len	Avg.len	File